pascal-felique/NNCV/README.md

 - **main_distillation.sh**:

-You have to update the new experiment id and provide the location of the previous trained Student model at a lower resolution.
+You have to update the new experiment id and provide the location of the previous trained Student model which was trained at a lower resolution.

 The choice for the experiment id and the previous trained Student model depends on the stage in which you are during the curriculum.